 The MSI A320M PRO-VHL is a favorite among enthusiasts for a high-quality budget motherboard for Ryzen processors.
 It packs pretty much everything you need to get started with Ryzen.
 Unfortunately, you won’t be able to overclock your Ryzen 1200 with this motherboard, but that’s the trade-off for staying within the budget range.
 If you want to overclock, grab this motherboard instead!

 While we didn’t have money in our budget for a badder, sturdier case, this one seems to work well enough for its price.
-It’s a Micro ATX Mini Tower that comes with the added bonus of an included intake fan, too, which saves you the trouble of having to buy extra fans for decent airflow.
+It’s a Micro ATX Mini Tower that comes with the added bonus of an included rear fan, too, which saves you the trouble of having to buy extra fans for decent airflow.

 Why is This The Best Custom PC for the Price of $400?